 Symptoms and Signs

-Symptoms of this disease include darkened and poorly developed roots and crown.
+This disease causes roots and crowns to darken and develop poorly.
 Spikes turn white before healthy plants begin to mature.
 Heads and kernels do not fill normally.
 Plants are usually stunted and produce few tillers.
 Infected heads turn white; pink or orange fungal mycelium develops on the surface of bleached spikelets.

 Comments on the Disease

-The fungi survive on host residue and in soil as mycelium and/or resting spores, and are favored by warm weather.
-Water stress following infection accentuates the disease.
+Scab is caused by strains of the same Fusarium species that cause root rot.
+The fungi survive on host residue and in soil as mycelia and resting spores and are favored by warm weather.
+Water stress intensifies the disease in infected plants.
 Root and crown tissues are infected if conditions are wet or warm enough to allow fungal growth.
-Scab is caused by strains of the same Fusarium spp. that cause root rot.
 Spores splash onto spikes and infect flower parts if they remain continually wet for several days.

 Management